 Somehow we ended up with a house full of people who think french fries are the only acceptable potato food.
 I’m pretty sure this is a clean eating fail.

-Since we’re doing a #CheapskateWhole30, this root vegetable is a necessary evil right now.
-I tell my kids that sometimes it’s hard to live in the first world.
-Thankfully, Baked Home Fries have saved our month.
+Since we’re doing a #CheapskateWhole30, this root vegetable is extremely important right now.
+These Crispy Baked Home Fries saved our Whole30.
 It’s the perfect not-french-fry that tastes kind of like a french fry.